balena-io/docs/pages/learn/develop/integrations/azure.md

 * it provisions it following the instructions in Dockerfile (for example, it automatically installs Linux packages and builds C sources in our case)
 * it notifies the devices about the new container availability

-When you power on the device, it connects to {{ $names.company.lower }} API server and fetches the application container.
+When you power on the device, it connects to the {{ $names.company.lower }} API and fetches the application container.
 It also does it every time a new container is available (when you push the updated code).

 First clone the the [sample application][sampleApp] to your local machine.